irworkshop/accountability_datacleaning/R_campfin/mi/contribs/docs/mi_contribs_diary.md

 3. The range and distribution of `amount` and `date` seem reasonable.
 4. There are `sum(mic$na_flag)` records missing either recipient or date.
-5. Consistency in goegraphic data has been improved with `campfin::normal_*()`.
+5. Consistency in geographic data has been improved with `campfin::normal_*()`.
 6. The 5-digit `zip_norm` variable has been created with
     `campfin::normal_zip(mic$zip)`.